Gross, Chaim, b. 1904 d. 1991

 Collection Summary: Biographical material, correspondence, business records, notes, writings, art work, printed material, and photographs.

-REELS 4913-4923: Primarily correspondence (7.2 linear ft.), 1926-1983, with galleries, philanthropic organizations, and colleagues, including Isabel Bishop, Peter Blume, Jose De Creeft, Allen Ginsberg, John Graham, Joseph Hirsch, Joseph and Olga Hirshhorn, Jacob Kainen, Leon Kroll, Arnold Newman, Elias Newman, Abraham Rattner, Warren Robbins, Edward Rowan, Isaac Singer, Moses Soyer, Raphael Soyer, Isaac Stern, William Zorach, and an undated letter containing a photograph of Merce Cunningham.
+Primarily correspondence (7.2 linear feet), 1926-1983, with galleries, philanthropic organizations, and colleagues, including Isabel Bishop, Peter Blume, Jose De Creeft, Allen Ginsberg, John Graham, Joseph Hirsch, Joseph and Olga Hirshhorn, Jacob Kainen, Leon Kroll, Arnold Newman, Elias Newman, Abraham Rattner, Warren Robbins, Edward Rowan, Isaac Singer, Moses Soyer, Raphael Soyer, Isaac Stern, William Zorach, and an undated letter containing a photograph of Merce Cunningham.

 Photographs, 1935-1982, are of Gross, his children, art-related events, gallery receptions, gatherings at Gross' home, exhibition installations, of art work executed between 1920 and 1979, and colleagues, including Sam Adler, George Constant, José De Creeft, Alexander Dobkin, Philip Evergood, Ernest Fiene, Joseph Floch, Eugenie Gershoy, Vincent Glinsky, Aaron Goodelman, Adolph Gottlieb, Lena Gurr, Cleo Hartwig, Joseph Hirshhorn, Leon Kroll, Jack Levine, Louise Nevelson, Arnold Newman, Warren Robbins, Nelson Rockefeller, Isaac Soyer, Raphael Soyer, Stuyvesant Van Veen, Karl Knaths posing for Gross, and Joseph Stella posing for Moses Soyer.

-Biographical/Historical Note: Sculptor, instructor; New York, N.Y.; b.
-1904; d.
-1991.
+Biographical/Historical Note: Chaim Gross (1904-1991) was a sculptor and instructor from New York, N.Y.
 Born in a small village in Austria-Hungary, Gross studied at the National Academy of Fine Arts (Budapest) in 1919, and at the Kunstgewerbeschule (Vienna) in 1920.
 Immigrating to New York City in 1921, he attended classes at the Educational Alliance Art School from 1921-1926 and befriended Raphael and Moses Soyer.
 He also studied at the Beaux-Arts Institute of Design, and with Robert Laurent at the Art Students League.
 Gross taught at the Educational Alliance Art School from 1927-1990, and at the New School of Social Research from 1950-1990.
 A renowned collector of African sculpture, Gross was active in many art-related and philanthropic organizations.
 His daughter, Mimi, was married to Red Grooms in 1964.

 Material on reels D115, N69-35, N69-36, and 4913-4923 donated by Gross from 1963-1983.
 (Missing originals filmed on D115: fr.
 81, 873, and 1296-1303).
 Sketchbooks and record books lent for microfilming 1966-1975 by Gross.
 His daughter, Mimi, lent material on reels 2320-2321 in 1981 and donated letters, some of shich are filmed on 2320-2321 in 2005.
 Postcards on reel 2813 were donated by Mrs. Irving Marantz in 1975.